arcana-network/docs.arcana/docs/quick-start/vanilla-web-apps-quick-start.md

       {% include "./text-snippets/warn_firebase_no_pnp.md" %}

-Instead of using the built-in plug-and-play login UI, to onboard users via a custom login UI, simply use the following functions instead of `connect`.
+Instead of onboarding users through the built-in plug-and-play login UI, you can instead use a custom login UI.
+Simply use the following functions instead of `connect`.
 Note, you need to call different functions depending upon the [[concept-index-auth-type|type of the authentication providers]] that you wish to enable for user onboarding:

 * Social Providers: `loginWithSocial`
 * Custom IAM Providers: `loginWithBearer`